Music in the SCA is rooted in several movements, any one of which could lay claim to being the “proper” kind of music for the Society.

 Different SCA kingdoms tend to have different musical/bardic cultures.
 Some prefer a performer/audience style; others prefer a singalong style, with improvised harmonies.
 Some prefer that non-period music be reserved for parties after the event.
 Northshield generally has a very accepting bardic culture.
 A timid four-year-old singing the ABC song will receive applause and encouragement as often as the semi-professional singing a period tune.

-If you are looking for sheet music, one large source is the Pennsic Pile, which contains the sheet music that will be used for accompanying dancing at Pennsic.
+If you are looking for sheet music, one large source is the Pennsic Pile, which contains the sheet music that is used for accompanying dancing at Pennsic.